Candle: History

+The candles were produced using a number of methods: dipping the wick in molten fat or wax, rolling the candle by hand around a wick, or pouring fat or wax onto a wick to build up the candle.
+In the 14th century Sieur de Brez introduced the technique of using a mould, but real improvement for the efficient production of candles with mould was only achieved in the 19th century.
+Wax and tallow candles were made in monasteries in the medieval period, and in rural households, tallow candles were made at home.
+By the 13th century, candle making had become a guild craft in England and France, with a French guild documented as early as 1061.
+The candle makers (chandlers) went from house to house making candles from the kitchen fats saved for that purpose, or made and sold their own candles from small candle shops.

+By the 16th century, beeswax candles were appearing as luxury household items among the wealthy.
+Candles were widely used in the 17th and 18th centuries, and a party in Dresden was said to have been lit by 14,000 candles in 1779.

 In the Middle East, during the Abbasid and Fatimid Caliphates, beeswax was the dominant material used for candle making.
 Beeswax was often imported from long distances; for example, candle makers from Egypt used beeswax from Tunis.
-As in Europe, these candles were fairly expensive, and most commoners used oil lamps instead.
-Elites, though, could afford to spend large sums on expensive candles.
-For example, the Abbasid caliph al-Mutawakkil spent 1.2 million silver dirhams annually on candles for his royal palaces.
+As in Europe, these candles were expensive and limited to the elite, and most commoners used oil lamps instead.
+According to legend, the practice of using lamps and candles in mosque started with Tamim al-Dari who lit a lamp he brought from Syria in the Prophet's Mosque in Medina.
+The Umayyad caliph Al-Walid II was known to have used candles in the court in Damascus, while the Abbasid caliph al-Mutawakkil was said to have spent 1.2 million silver dirhams annually on candles for his royal palaces.

 In early modern Syria, candles were in high demand by all socioeconomic classes because they were customarily lit during marriage ceremonies.
 There were candle makers' guilds in the Safavid capital of Isfahan during the 1500s and 1600s.
 However, candle makers had a relatively low social position in Safavid Iran, comparable to barbers, bathhouse workers, fortune tellers, bricklayers, and porters.

 In the 18th and 19th centuries, spermaceti, a waxy substance produced by the sperm whale, was used to produce a superior candle that burned longer, brighter and gave off no offensive smell.
 Later in the 18th century, colza oil and rapeseed oil came into use as much cheaper substitutes.